smeisner/smart-thermostat/GettingStarted.md

 Tested on Debian 11 (Bullseye) and 12 (Bookworm)

+## Release Notes

+* NB #1: The v0.5.2 prototype boards have an odd connectivity issue with the USB ports.
+If you see 'oddness', flip the cable around and try that.
+It should work since all prototypes are tested before leaving my workbench.

+* NB #2: There was an error on the v0.5.2 protos; the top right corner has 3 test points; GND, 5V and 3V3.
+I misconfigured the net connection for the 3v3 and it ended up not being connected.
+So don't use it to test...it's not connected.

 ## Steps to build environment:

 1. Of sourse, update the system first: